Wolf Mask Salish Style

 thingiverse

-This mask is made in the the style of the NorthWest natives of the North American Continent, including and especially the Tlinget, Inuit, Salish, Kwakwaka'waka, Nuxsalk.
-I looked at lots of Totem poles and carvings for inspiration and this is the design I finally developed from my sketches.
-Special thanks to all the tribes involved, and any others I may have forgotten to mention.
-If you have a small printer bed, scale down and make it a decorative ornament instead of a mask.
-When I made the large version, I learned a few things.
-It got stuffy inside, so I drilled holes for the air to pass thru.
-I added straps to the back so it sits like a headlamp with the T-shaped intersection of straps in the back held by a buckle.
-The tongue is a piece of craft fabric that hangs thru the mouth, and can be retracted.
-[UPDATE, October 15, 2018] FACE MASK UPDATED!
-Use file number 048.
-Now ready for straps, and eye pieces sealed.
-If you have a 30x30x30 printer bed, you can just barely fit it on.
-It should be just large enough for an average adult head, with a little extra room to add padding.
-DO NOT use Simplify 3D.
-It will mess up the booleans.
-Use repetier host or Cura if possible.
+This mask is crafted in the style of the NorthWest natives from the North American Continent, including and especially the Tlinget, Inuit, Salish, Kwakwaka'waka, Nuxalk tribes.
+I drew inspiration from numerous Totem poles and carvings to develop this design from my sketches.
+Special thanks go out to all the tribes involved, as well as any others that may have been overlooked.
+If your printer bed is on the small side, consider scaling down the design for a decorative ornament instead of a full mask.
+When I created the larger version, I encountered some issues with air circulation inside, so I drilled holes to allow air to pass through.
+To ensure it sits comfortably like a headlamp, I added straps to the back with a T-shaped intersection held together by a buckle.
+A piece of craft fabric serves as the tongue, hanging through the mouth and can be easily retracted.
+[UPDATE: October 15, 2018] Face mask updated!
+Use file number 048 for the latest version, which now includes space for straps and sealed eye pieces.
+If you have a 30x30x30 printer bed, it should just fit on, allowing for an average adult head with some extra room for padding.
+Please note that Simplify 3D should not be used as it will ruin the booleans; instead, opt for Repetier Host or Cura if possible.

 With this file you will be able to print Wolf Mask Salish Style with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Wolf Mask Salish Style.